20 white kitchen designs

 6. A place for it all

 Make a designated space for your appliances that you use every day.
 Clean and return the item there each time you use it.
-Other appliances used less often should be stored away in a drawer, cupboard or pantry.
+Other appliances used less often should be stored away in a drawer, cupboard or pantry. as you can see here, a white kitchen with wood floors is a sophisticated and contemporary design option.

 7. DIY touch-up

 Take your flatpack kitchen to the next level by swapping out cheap fixtures like knobs, drawer pulls and handles with designer finishes in handmade leather, ceramic and metal materials.
+A white on white kitchen requires design-led fixtures to keep it feeling fresh, rather than ordinary.

 8. Store more